Welcome to

 Edit the configuration file using JSON syntax.

 1. Specify a configName within the empty brackets.
-In the example below, it has been specified as ABCConfig.
+In the example below, it has been specified as LightConfig.

 2. The first section controls the Agent.
-You can change Transfers and Checkers, but this will change it for all jobs associated with this Agent, so you need to be mindful of how much actual compute is available on the host machine.
+The user can change Transfers and Checkers, but this will change it for all jobs associated with this Agent, so they need to be mindful of how much actual compute is available on the host machine.

-3. Anything you specify under the “config” parameter will apply to all jobs associated with this agent.
+3. Anything specified under the config parameter will apply to all jobs associated with this agent.

 In the example below, only the Agent configuration has been changed.
 It keeps the Agent at four Transfers, eight Checkers, but now Confluence and Symbolic Links are both enabled.